Back to the home page

 Press Enter.

-You can then not only see the name for your wireless chipset (for example: wlp2s0), but also whether Power Management is on for it.
-When it's off, or when no mention is made of Power Management at all, you don't need to do anything.
+When the output says that it's off, or when no mention is made of Power save at all, you don't need to do anything.

-When Power Management is on, proceed as follows:
+When Power save is on, proceed like this with the actual tweak:

-b.
-Now the actual tweak.
-Use copy/paste for transferring the following line into the terminal (don't try to type it!):
+d.
+Use copy/paste for transferring the following blue line into the terminal (don't try to type it!):

 sudo sed -i 's/3/2/' /etc/NetworkManager/conf.d/default-wifi-powersave-on.conf